apollographql/docs/src/content/graphos/delivery/github-integration.md

 Go to [https://github.com/marketplace/apollo-studio#pricing-and-setup](https://github.com/marketplace/apollo-studio#pricing-and-setup) and click **Install it for free** to add the app to the GitHub profile or organization that you want to set up checks for.

+> This app is only available on github.com, not on self-hosted GitHub instances.

 ## Run a check on each commit

 Next, make sure your CI configuration includes a step to execute schema checks.
 You do this by adding the `rover subgraph check` command directly as a step in your CI.